2020/21 at University College Birmingham

 Is Restaurant at Birmingham College of Food open?

-In accordance with the national lockdown restrictions, Restaurant at Birmingham College of Food in Summer Row is currently closed.
+In accordance with ongoing national restrictions, Restaurant at Birmingham College of Food in Summer Row is currently closed.
 More updates will be provided in due course.

 Is Cakes and Bakes open?